epfldata/sc-public/list-dsl/README.md

 Unlike optimizations, which are optional, each lowering leading to the target language must be applied exactly once.
-They will usually lower the program abstraction by ways of inlining, specialization and partial evaluation.
+Lowerings usually lower the program abstraction by ways of inlining, specialization and partial evaluation.

 ### Lowering `List` constructions